 The houses are all built with stone and similar patterns and barring the conventional building materials and bricks.
 Due to the lack of transportation material, the raw materials are taken from the neighbouring villages.
 It is the highest inhabited village with 77 houses with 366 people only.
 There are 187 men and 179 women in the town.

 Besides these, there are several nearby villages worth exploring for their ancient culture and beautiful views.
 Tibetan Buddhism is practised here and the village holds a special significance for Buddhists as the teacher of Dalai Lama, Serkong Rinpoche died here.
 He was also the founder of Kibber Monastery.
-There isn't much to do in Kibber, but the sceneries and landscapes around you, as well as the altitude, will keep you fascinated.
 It may be remotely placed, but it is well established with hospitals, high school, post office, telegraph office, and community television.

 Compare quotes from upto 3 travel agents for free